monsieurlinux/tsigna/README.md

 ### Command-Line Arguments

-Here is a list of the available arguments:

 | Argument      | Short Flag | Description                          | Default         |
 | ------------- | ---------- | ------------------------------------ | --------------- |
 | `--help`      | `-h`       | Show help message                    |           |